wordswords/dotfiles/README.md

 ## What is this

-My development environment setup with custom settings for bash, zsh and vim, with some extra `~/bin` helper scripts for good measure.
+My development environment setup with heavily custom settings.

-I test this mainly on my ThinkStation box running the latest Ubuntu LTS, and on my W11 box running Ubuntu under WSL2.
+I test this mainly on my the latest Ubuntu LTS, and on my W11 box running Ubuntu under WSL2.
+I also test it under Lubuntu.
 I haven't tested it on OSX for ages, and can pretty much guarantee it won't run on that without a lot of work.

 ## Demo Video